The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 UNTOLD TALES OF SPIDER-MAN: “STRANGE ENCOUNTER” (1998):

-Frank Miller’s Batman – Year One worked so well that DC Comics‘ editorial decided to move along with the idea, and released Legends of The Dark Knight – the Batman title that filled in the gap between his first appearance in the late thirties until Denny O’Neil and Neal Adams‘ hostile takeover of the Dark Knight during the seventies – in order to erase the damage to the comics made by the infamous Batman TV series from the sixties.
+Frank Miller’s Batman – Year One worked so well that DC Comics‘ editorial decided to move along with the idea, and released Legends of The Dark Knight – the Batman title that filled in the gap between his first appearance in the late thirties until Denny O’Neil and Neal Adams‘ hostile takeover of the Dark Knight during the seventies – to erase the damage to the comics made by the infamous Batman TV series from the sixties.

 Year One and LoTDK used well the idea established by The X-Men’s Days of Future Past: retro continuity – an idea exploited to the extreme.
 During the nineties and the first years of the 21st century, every DC character had its Year Ones and Secret Origins mini-series.
 The eagerness to establish a continuity in which both new and old readers could relate through the years became so desperate, that their editorial decided to reboot their entire characters’ history (again!) with The New 52! – soon, the idea proved to be flawed and they decided to blame it all on Alan Moore’s Doctor Manhattan.